-China is a huge country with never-ending possibilities, sights and attractions – what fascinates me about this place is the diversity and mixture of old and new, past and future.
+China Is On My Travel Wish List – China is a huge country with never-ending possibilities, sights and attractions – what fascinates me about this place is the diversity and mixture of old and new, past and future.

 There are so many things to see, but the only problem with traveling around China is the distance between all the must-see places.

-The best way to see a lot in a short time is probably to take a few China tours, so you can spend more time at the attractions than getting to them - I can’t wait to explore China, and these are the reasons why…
+The best way to see a lot in a short time is probably to take a few China tours, so you can spend more time at the attractions than getting to them especially in Shanghai China

-Wonders Of The World
+Wonders of The World

 From the army of 8000 Terracotta warriors to the 1000 year old Leshan Buddha – the largest Buddha statue in the world, there are many world famous wonders in China.

 However, the number one wonder to see is of course the Great Wall of China.